NickolasBoyer/willwillems/posts/using-scoped-BEM-with-Tailwind.md

 lang: en-US

 ---
-# Scoped BEM with Tailwind for wonderful CSS
+# Tailwind for actual front-end developers

-Using scoped CSS, BEM naming and Tailwind as a framework you can write some of the most maintainable and readable CSS whilst decreasing development time too.
+Let's be honest.
+Exclusively using a framework with predefined CSS atoms will never be a proper solution for anyone designing a custom front-end.
+Thoroughly customising Tailwind already gets you pretty far but you'll never be able to reasonably bridge [the Bailwind gap](https://twitter.com/ryanflorence/status/1251589516617379840) with it.
+However.
+Using scoped CSS and BEM naming with Tailwind you can write some of the most maintainable and readable CSS while still decreasing development time and improving readability.

 ## Scoping